Home Insurance Quote Saskatchewan: Application Questions

 Common Misconceptions about Obtaining Insurance Quotes

 All insurance companies quote at the same price: Home insurance premiums are not regulated by the government, and different insurance providers can set their own pricing rules.
-That’s why you’ll see variations in costs when shopping around.
+That’s why you’ll see variations in costs when quoting different insurers.

 My broker took forever to process my policy.
 They are lazy and/or incompetent: Finalizing an insurance policy can be complex.
 It may take longer for underwriters to review applications at certain times, especially during peak periods.
 This delay is not necessarily due to laziness or incompetence but rather the result of high demand and backlogs.

-Mortgage companies will cancel your old insurance policy when you move: When you sell your home, your mortgage company will cancel your home insurance policy.
-However, homeowners are responsible for cancelling their policies whether you’re selling your home or switching carriers.
+Mortgage companies will cancel your old insurance policy when you move: When you sell your home, your mortgage company will not cancel your home insurance policy.
+Homeowners are responsible for cancelling their policies, whether you’re selling your home or switching carriers.
 The only way for the insurance company to cancel your policy without your approval, for example, is for non-payment, which you don’t want.
 Cancelling a policy for this reason can leave a black mark on your history and make it more difficult to obtain insurance quotes in the future.
+Your insurance is a legally binding document and the proper way to cancel it is to have all insured listed sign a cancellation request form.

 Obtaining home insurance quotes in Saskatchewan requires thorough preparation and understanding of the factors influencing rates and coverage.
 You can get more accurate quotes by providing accurate personal information, property details, and any additional factors affecting insurance.
 Remember to compare quotes carefully, ensuring coverage consistency and attention to limits and exclusions.
 With this knowledge, you can make informed decisions and secure the best home insurance coverage for your new home in Saskatchewan.